What is an Adapted Physical Education Specialist?

 - Adapted Physical Education Teacher

 Job Opportunities for Adapted Physical Education Specialists

-In the United States, there were 41,300 jobs for Adapted Physical Education Specialist in 2016.
+In 2016, there was an estimated number of 41,300 jobs in the United States for Adapted Physical Education Specialist.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Adapted Physical Education Specialist by 2026.
-There will be an estimated 3,400 positions for Adapted Physical Education Specialist per year.
+Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.